Brexit Deadlock as Boris Johnson’s Lies Finally Catch Up With Him

 That system was curtailed by the Conservative prime minister, David Cameron, who saw a short-term gain in being able to cement his 2010 coalition with the Liberal Democrats.
 Cameron was also the leader who decided that a referendum on membership of the European Union would be a neat way to end decades of internal Conservative bickering about Europe.

 Under Cameron’s Fixed-Term Parliament’s Act, a two-thirds majority in the House of Commons is required to bring about an early end to a five year term.
-Johnson has no way of securing that supermajority without the help of his opponents.
+Johnson has no way of securing that supermajority without the help of his opponents, on Wednesday he fell more than 130 votes short giving him his fourth defeat out of four votes in his short prime ministerial career.

 Johnson made a “do or die” commitment to get Britain out of the EU by October 31 even if that meant triggering a No Deal Brexit which would mean Britain had no trade deals with Europe and would be likely to suffer economic harm in the short term at least.